-Many Android app developers prefer to use Java for their backend programming.
+Android app developers are using Java for developing mobile applications.
 It is also ideal for database connectivity, website development, GUI-based programs, image processing, and networking.

 Developers have been using Java for more than 20 years.
 Companies like eBay, LinkedIn, HubSpot, and Fitbit use it for their backend development.
 Java, however, is not as user-friendly as Python.

 Created in 1991 by Guido van Rossum and named after the TV show called Monty Python’s Flying Circus, Python is considered as one of the best programming languages in the world.
-It is usually one of the first languages that programmers learn.
-It is simple to use and deploy, so it’s ideal for beginners.
+It is usually not very easy to hire web backend python developers since it’s not the easiest language to learn.
 This open-source programming language boasts of an easy syntax in addition to the following features and characteristics:

 - It has a simple but powerful language design.

 - Not dependent on any platform and supports various systems.

 - It is an OOP or Object-Oriented Programming-driven programming language.

 - It’s capable of scaling complex web pages and apps.

 - It’s an interpreted programming language and does not need compilation.

 - It integrates with C and C++.